 I was advised by a member of a certain government-funded shooting team that a *very popular* rail system on the market tends to break under sling tension.
 I was informed that the mounting system has been a failure point on this particular rail.
-I decided that the way to play it safe would be to go with an older “tube” based rail and thus I purchased the Larue.
+I decided that the way to play it safe would be to go with an older, well established “tube” based rail and thus I purchased the Larue.

 Snatching up quality used gear should be second nature.
 While the 12.0 is an older rail… CIRCA 2004… the quality is there.
 Don’t be afraid to get good “old” gear cheap on equipment exchanges.
 Let other people do the beta testing of the new stuff.